hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module3/Assignment2/Assignment 2 – IAM Policies_Module3_AWS Weekday BC = 2301080808.md

 <br>![[PolicyNumber1-2.png]]
 ### Task 3: Attaching Policy Number 1 to the `DevTeam`

 Next, I moved on to attaching `PolicyNumber1` to the `DevTeam`.
-I clicked on the `User groups` tab on the left sidebar and selected the `DevTeam` group by clicking its name.
+I clicked on the `User groups` tab on the left sidebar and selected the `D evTeam` group by clicking its name.

 Within the `DevTeam` group interface, I clicked the `Permissions` tab, `Add permissions` button and `Attach policies`.
 <br>![[attach policies.png]]